 The Chapel of Reconciliation

-Located within the Berlin Wall Memorial, the Chapel of Reconciliation was rebuilt as a symbol of hope and reconciliation.
-The original church, located in the “death strip,” was demolished by the GDR in 1985.
-Its reconstruction serves as a testament to the resilience of the human spirit and the desire for unity and peace.
+Included into the area of the Berlin Wall Memorial, Chapel of Reconciliation was reconstructed as a sign of hope and reconciliation.
+The old church which was situated in the ‘death strip’ was pulled down by the GDR in 1985.
+He said its reconstruction became a symbol of the people’s ability to rise again and efforts to for unity and peace.

 The Window of Remembrance